 Wait until the cover defenders are also at full pace

-Wait until the defenders are no less that 8 metres away from you
+Wait until the defenders are no less than 8 metres away from you

 Straighten both legs